coordinationlabs/pyth-crosschain-gli/README.md

 This package contains tools to audit the `fortuna` entropy provider protocol, designed for certification by the Gaming Laboratories International (GLI).

-The audit is performed via a **Live Black-Box Test**.
+The audit, found in `gli-audit-package`, is performed via a **Live Black-Box Test**.
 This involves running a test-enabled instance of the `fortuna` server (included in this package) and using the provided `live_client` to verify its responses.
 This provides a complete, end-to-end integration test of the server's core cryptographic logic over a network interface, without requiring live blockchain transactions.

 ## Test-Enabled Server